-- 8.22 Taxpayers should only initiate MAP when double taxation has occurred or is almost certain.
+- 8.22 Taxpayers may seek resolution on double taxation issues that recur over multiple tax years, subject to the time limits provided in the relevant tax treaties.
+Taxpayers should only initiate MAP when double taxation has occurred or is almost certain.
 Double taxation should not be just a possibility, such as the mere occurrence of audit or examinations. - 8.23 MAP should be initiated within the time limit specified (e.g. three years) in the MAP Article of the relevant tax treaty.
-Failure to do so may result in the competent authorities rejecting the MAP request. - 8.24 Taxpayers should only apply for APA when: - (a) There is a genuine motive to obtain certainty for the avoidance of double taxation: - (b) The request relates to specific current or future transactions that are not hypothetical; and - (c) They are certain that the cross-border related party transactions will commence or continue to take place throughout the APA covered period.
+Failure to do so may result in the competent authorities rejecting the MAP request. - 8.24 Taxpayers should only apply for APA when: - (a) There is a genuine motive to obtain certainty for the avoidance of double taxation; - (b) The request relates to specific current or future transactions that are not hypothetical; and - (c) They are certain that the cross-border related party transactions will commence or continue to take place throughout the APA covered period.